tedcline/ezRA/README.md

        ezRA documentation has many images.
-       Rather than duplicate those image bytes here in an online README.md file, please read these introductory PDFs in the ezRA directory:
+       Rather than duplicate those image bytes here in an online README.md file, please scan these introductory PDFs in the ezRA directory:

-           ezRA_00_Introduction.pdf  - Quick overview of programs and documentation ezRA_01_Tour.pdf          - "sales brochure" showing what ezRA can do
+           ezRA_00_Introduction.pdf  - Quick overview of programs and documentation ezRA_01_Tour.pdf          - "Sales brochure" showing what ezRA can do

        =============================================================================